abdulsamedtma/Code-Refactor-Challenge-1/README.md

 **Motiveted** by my penchant for a sucessful career in software engineering, honing my HTML and CSS skills as a full stack development student will lay the strong resilent foundation for my growth and sucess in the industry.
 Every day is a learning day!

 This resource will be helpful to students / beginners learning basics of Software development ie semantic HTML structure and CSS.
-I have gained lots of experience such semantic HTML structure and consolidating selectors and properties in CSS as   I was working on this project.
+As I worked on this project, I gained a lot of knowledge, such as how to develop a semantic HTML element, how to arrange header attributes in a sequential order, how to write a concise descriptive title, and how to add alt attributes to icons and image elements.